 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 The rise of older workers also has its darker side.

-Roughly half of those on the job working past 65 are working because they have to, not because they want to, says Craig Copeland, director of wealth benefits research at the Employee Benefit Research Institute, a policy research nonprofit in Washington.
+Roughly half of those on the job working past age 65 are working because they have to, not because they want to, says Craig Copeland, director of wealth benefits research at the Employee Benefit Research Institute, a policy research nonprofit in Washington.
 About 1 in 3 older adults is economically insecure, many of them Black or Hispanic, according to the Census Bureau.

 Another downside is that boomers hanging onto higher, better-paying jobs can breed resentment among younger workers.
 “The young guys, they go: ‘You’re taking my spot.
 You’re an old man.
 Get out of there so I can move up,’” says Mr. Lyon, the pilot.